 Here’s how we whiled away our days at Yosemite!

-We wanted to make the most of our two days in Yosemite, so we decided to get the car packed and head over on Friday night after work.
+We wanted to make the most of our two days in Yosemite National Park, so we decided to get the car packed and headed over on Friday night after work.

 Yes, it meant battling through traffic.
 Some of it not altogether pleasant.
 But luckily Mr M’s parents had been there for a few days before and had set up our tent for us.
 All we had to do when we arrived at 10pm, was unfurl our sleeping bags and snuggle in for the night.

 What’s the best news to hear in the dark before getting into a little tent on the outskirts of the forest?
 That a bear had been spotted in the meadow behind your site a few days before.
 And that bear had not been chipped so it couldn’t be tracked by GPS.